pureskillgg/docs/docs/datascience/README.md

 We don't anticipate major changes before releasing version 1 of our libraries.
 Please report any issues on GitHub.

-Libraries follow the principals of [semver].
+Libraries follow the principles of [semver].
 Beta releases may see breaking API changes before their final release, while release candidates will avoid this unless absolutely necessary.